 Late work

-Assignments must be submitted on time-this is at the start of class, unless otherwise specified.
+Assignments must be submitted on time-this is at the start of class on the due date, unless otherwise specified.
 Assignments turned in after the deadline will receive zero points.
 There is no partial credit for late work.